Thank you to everyone for joining us.

 Since World War 2, Australia has been a nation of homeowners.
 Home ownership rates peaked at more than 71 per cent in 1966.
 Almost three quarters of the nation was on the property ladder and living the dream – home ownership was celebrated as an indicator of success, security, and quality of life.

 But now home ownership rates are falling fast, especially among the young and poor.
-Between 1981 and 2021, home ownership rates among 25-34 year-olds fell from more than 60 per cent to 40 per cent, and among the poorest 40 per cent of that age group it has more than halved, from 57 per cent to 28 per cent.
+Between 1981 and 2021, home ownership rates among 25-34 year-olds fell from more than 62 per cent to 44 per cent, and among the poorest 40 per cent of that age group it has almost halved, from 52 per cent to 32 per cent.

 Since the last Census, we’ve started to see accelerating declines among middle-income households too, with noticeable falls in home ownership at all age levels, and including older, middle-income households.